ricardojoserf/ricardojoserf.github.io/_posts/2024-1-23-startupfolder.md

 From a non-attacker perspective, it is common to see big organizations using this and other similar techniques to make all the employee laptops to launch specific programs when the Operating System (usually Windows) starts.
 In this case, one approach is using shortcuts to open each of these programs: Teams, Outlook, Chrome...

+For this specific case, we find a laptop where there are shortcuts to open some programs in the Startup folder, which open all the programs the employee needs for its daily work.
+However, even if the user uses Outlook everyday, there is not a shortcut for the program.
+Furthermore, our goal is to run a .exe file every time the user boots the computer without any cmd window popping up

 <br>

 ## Executing a EXE without a window popping up

-##### First fail: Powershell's window style hidden
+##### Failed approach: Powershell's window style hidden

-For this specific case, we find a laptop where there are shortcuts to open some programs in the Startup folder, which open all the programs the employee needs for its daily work.
-However, even if the user uses Outlook everyday, there is not a shortcut for the program.

-Furthermore, our goal is to run a .exe file every time the user boots the computer without any cmd window popping up, so first I tried to create a Batch file to execute the EXE file in the path:
+First, I created a Batch file in the path:

 ```
 C:\Users\USER\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\UpdateOutlook.bat
 ```

-The content of the file executes a Powershell command which executes the program in the path "c:\temp\OutlookUpdate.exe" and hides the window (that is why we use "-windowstyle hidden"):
+And this is the content of the file, a Powershell command which executes the program in the path "c:\temp\OutlookUpdate.exe" and hides the window immediately (that is why we use "-windowstyle hidden"):

 ```
 powershell -windowstyle hidden -command c:\temp\OutlookUpdate.exe